Atlas Shrugged: Plot

-From conversations with Francisco, Dagny and Hank realize he is hurting his copper company intentionally, although they do not understand why.
+Dagny and Hank realize that Francisco is hurting his copper company intentionally, although they do not understand why.
 When the government imposes a directive that forbids employees from leaving their jobs and nationalizes all patents, Dagny violates the law by resigning in protest.
 To gain Hank's compliance, the government blackmails him with threats to publicize his affair with Dagny.
 After a major disaster in one of Taggart Transcontinental's tunnels, Dagny returns to work.
-On her return, she receives notice that Quentin Daniels is also quitting in protest, and she rushes across the country to convince him to stay.
+On her return, she receives notice that Quentin Daniels is also quitting in protest and she rushes across the country to convince him to stay.

 On her way to Daniels, Dagny meets a hobo with a story that reveals the motor was invented and abandoned by an engineer named John Galt, who is the inspiration for the common saying.
 When she chases after Daniels in a private plane, she crashes and discovers the secret behind the disappearances of business leaders: Galt is leading a strike of "the men of the mind".
 She has crashed in their hiding place, an isolated valley known as Galt's Gulch.
 As she recovers from her injuries, the strikers explain their motives, and she learns that the strikers include Francisco and many prominent people, such as her favorite composer, Richard Halley, and infamous pirate Ragnar Danneskjöld.
 Dagny falls in love with Galt, who asks her to join the strike.

 Reluctant to abandon her railroad, Dagny leaves Galt's Gulch, but finds the government has devolved into dictatorship.
 Francisco finishes sabotaging his mines and quits.
 After he helps stop an armed takeover of Hank's steel mill, Francisco convinces Hank to join the strike.
 Galt follows Dagny to New York, where he hacks into a national radio broadcast to deliver a three-hour speech that explains the novel's theme and Rand's Objectivism.

-The authorities capture Galt, unsuccessfully attempt to persuade him to lead the restoration of the country's economy, and torture him when he refuses.
-The government collapses, and the novel closes as Galt announces that the strikers can rejoin the world.
+The authorities capture Galt and unsuccessfully attempt to persuade him to lead the restoration of the country's economy.
+Jim then decides to torture Galt, but becomes delirious after witnessing how the authorities are too incompetent to even fix the torture device.
+Dagny rescues Galt, the government collapses, and the novel closes as Galt announces that the strikers can rejoin the world.